Curt Casali Player Props: Reds vs. Phillies

-On Thursday, Curt Casali (coming off going 0-for-3) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds and Curt Casali, who went 1-for-4 last time out, take on Matt Strahm and the Philadelphia Phillies at Great American Ball Park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Braves.
+In his last game he had a one-hit performance (1-for-4) against the Phillies.

 Curt Casali Game Info & Props vs. the Phillies